10 PDPA Obligations Every Singapore Business Must Follow

 Section: Part IV, Division 6 (Section 24)

-The rule: You must make reasonable security arrangements to protect personal data from unauthorised access, collection, use, disclosure, copying, modification, disposal, or loss.
+The rule: You must make reasonable security arrangements to protect personal data from unauthorised access, use, disclosure, copying, modification, disposal, or loss.

 What "Reasonable" Means

-- The potential harm from a breach
+- What harm a breach could cause

 - Your organisation's size and resources